Pravila00/Monitor-Microservice-Architecture/README.md

 - Docker-Compose

 ### Build
-In order to build the framework you can use the script (Name of script)
+In order to build the framework you can use the script
 ## Monitor Kubernetes clusters
 This version of the framework consist in the next components:
 - Kube-Prometheus-Stack